Isreal-ogbu/Isreal-ogbu/README.md

 ### Hi there👋,
 ---
-I am Backend software developer with 3+ years of experience.
-I write core Python and Java application, with little knowledge in JavaScript--
+I am a backend software developer with 3+ years of experience.
+I write core Python and Java application, with little knowledge in JavaScript. --
 <!--
 **Isreal-ogbu/Isreal-ogbu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.